Bucks beat Hawks, head to NBA Finals for 1st time since 1974

 Atlanta actually had a chance for its first lead of the game when Young’s behind-the-back pass gave Kevin Huerter an open look from 3-point range.

-The shot rimmed out, and Middleton quickly ripped off the next 13 points to suddenly push the Milwaukee edge to 60-45.
+The shot rimmed out, and Middleton quickly ripped off the next 13 points to suddenly push Milwaukee’s edge to 60-45.

-Young broke up the one-man onslaught with a driving basket, but Middleton responded with a 3-pointer that gave him 16 straight points.
+Young broke up the one-man onslaught with a driving basket, but Middleton responded with a 3-pointer that gave him 16 straight Milwaukee points.

 Middleton finished the quarter with 23 points, nearly outscoring the Hawks all by himself.
 Atlanta had 29 points in the period as Milwaukee headed to the final quarter with a commanding 91-72 lead.